blakkd/faster-whisper-hotkey/README.md

 ## Acknowledgements

 Special thanks to the developers of `faster-whisper` for providing an efficient transcription library, and to all contributors of the used libraries <3

----

-Feel free to contribute, report issues, or suggest improvements!